 I think the division in our country is explained by a simple, meaningful, demonstration that I learned early in my career.
 The demonstration involved a ball, white on one hemisphere and black on the other.
 Two people facing one another were asked to describe the color of the ball.
 One said the ball was white and the other said it was black, and an argument ensued.

-I grew up in conservative rural Pennsylvania, and was raised with a strong sense on independence and self-sufficiency; anyone could become successful, or at least earn a living and support their family, by hard work.
+I grew up in conservative rural Pennsylvania, and was raised with a strong sense of independence and self-sufficiency; anyone could become successful, or at least earn a living and support their family, by working hard.

-There were plenty of jobs that required little more than the willingness to show up and work hard; they didn’t require a lot of education.
-These jobs were doing traditional honest work on small family farms, in construction and other trades, and in trucking, mining and factories of all kinds.
-I still have family and friends living there, and understand that perspective.
+There were plenty of jobs that required little more than the willingness to show up and do the work; they didn’t require a lot of education.
+These jobs were doing traditional honest labor on small family farms, in construction and other trades, and in trucking, mining and factories of all kinds.
+I still have family and friends living there, and understand that traditional lifestyle.

 The Reality of Change

-The only constant in the universe is change: the world has changed, and I have changed.
-Due to equal parts of good fortune, wise decisions, hard work, sound advice, and a strong desire to succeed I now live in a very different world.
+The only constant in the universe is change, and the world has changed and so have I. Due to equal parts of good fortune, wise decisions, hard work, sound advice, and a strong desire to succeed I now live in a very different world.

-I acquired and education and had a career in the emerging computer business, where opportunity was everywhere.
+I acquired and education and had a career in the emerging computer business, where opportunities were everywhere.
 Everyone I associated with was living the good life, more or less.
 But underneath my radar, job opportunities in a large part of the country were changing.
-The technology that was creating opportunity for me was robbing people in the world of my childhood of their jobs and the standard of living they knew.
+The technology that was creating opportunity for me and the people I knew was robbing people in the world of my childhood of their jobs and the standard of living they knew.
 Due to technology and globalization, no longer could a person with limited education and a willingness to work hard count on success – or even supporting their family.

 The Education Gap

-As we approached the 21st Century technical changes accelerated, and education and cultural attitude weren’t keeping up.
+As we approached the 21st century the technical changes accelerated, and education and cultural attitude weren’t keeping up.
 The numbers of students attending college increased dramatically, but too many studied the wrong thing.
 They failed to appreciate the importance of learning what was needed to qualify for the jobs that were being created.
-In the later part of the 20th Century I interviewed many job applicants with psychology and history degrees.
-They had not acquired the knowledge for the technical jobs for which they were applying.
-In technology, those on the leading edge have better opportunities than those on the trailing edge.
-Those with no relevant knowledge are left on the outside side looking in.
+In the later part of the 20th century I interviewed many job applicants with degrees in things like psychology and history that had not acquired the knowledge needed for the technical jobs for which they were applying.
+In technology, those on the leading edge have better opportunities than those on the trailing edge; those with no relevant knowledge are left on the outside side looking in.

-When I left the world of computer technology to pursue other interests I became aware of just how much the world of my childhood had changed in five decades.
+When I left the world of computer technology to pursue other interests I discovered just how much the world of my childhood had changed in four decades.

 Importance of Culture